MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 title: Say It Ain't So.
 Income Inequality 'Ain't' Bad for Baseball
 ---

-Income inequality is a major public policy issue, at least for people on the left.
+Income inequality is a major public policy issue.
 The belief is that income inequality hurts everything from government to personal health.

 **INCOME INEQUALITY IN BASEBALL?**

 Baseball is a microcosm for all things American.
-Values of business, immigration, race, fairness, family, music, alcohol and cuisine often reveal themselves on baseball's verdant fields of play.
+Values of business, immigration, race, fairness and family often reveal themselves on baseball's verdant fields of play.
 It's a pastime where spectators can witness repeated failure in the absence of fear, and catch fleeting glimpses of the improbable on calm breezy days.

 But do the dangers of income inequality also reveal themselves in major league baseball?